johnathan-greenaway/cli-FSD/README.md

 # cli-FSD
-Natural language driven autopilot for interfacing with your command line.
+Natural language interface for your command line.

-A lightweight and portable autopilot utility for your CLI.
+A lightweight and portable autopilot utility for CLI tasks.
 Takes natural language as input and uses the OpenAI API to take the appropriate actions by generating and parsing shell scripts.
-Run '''safe mode.py''' to run as a terminal companion that creates, stored and asks permission to execute scripts incrementally to accomplish the user's request.
+Find answers to questions and let AI execute commands with your permission in Safe Mode or enable Autopilot to automate tasks or make script modules and microservices on the fly.

 **Warning**: Giving LLMs shell-level access to your computer is dangerous and should only be done in sandbox or otherwise expendable environments.